Highland Club Facilities

 You are able, quite literally, to dip your toes into Loch Ness from within the Highland Club grounds and you will find plenty of places to relax in the gardens with its acres of lawns and mature trees growing through long terraces with broad flights of Victorian steps right down to the waters edge.
 To experience Loch Ness in this tranquil and truly awe-inspiring setting, just as generations of St Benedictine monks before you did, will leave you with memories that you will cherish forever.
 Further afield see some of our favourite Things to do around Loch Ness page

 This fabulous category “A” listed historic building is without doubt one of the most unique holiday destinations in Scotland.
 Certainly it is unique to Loch Ness, and when looking at Travel packages there really is nothing to compare in the area in terms of history, location, facilities and quality.

 All Highland Club facilities are free for our guests

-- Private designated parking spaces for self catering visitors outside the apartment entrance.
+- Parking spaces for self catering visitors outside the apartment entrance.

-- Self catering guests have free access to 20 acres of garden grounds for picnics, barbecue area, tennis court, Lawn chess, croquet.
+- Guests have free access to 20 acres of garden grounds for picnics, barbecue area, tennis court, Lawn chess, croquet.

-- Fast broadband connection in the apartment and WiFi available in the club room.
+- Fast broadband connection in the apartments and cottages and WiFi available in the club room.